 - The 5GS exposes the following to aid the AF in formulating a request for Time Synchronization that will be acceptable to the 5GS:

-- 5GS Support for Time Synchronization to 5GS.- Minimum Time Synchronization accuracy supported.
+- 5GS Support for Time Synchronization to 5GS.

+- supported time synchronization methods.

+- supported (g)PTP versions:

+- IEEE 802.1AS [6] (i.e. gPTP), and/or

+- PTP over UDP/IPv4 as per IEEE 1588-2008 [X] Annex D, and/or

+- PTP over UDP over IPv6 as per IEEE 1588-2008 [X] Annex E.

+- Minimum Time Synchronization accuracy supported.

-- Minimum gPtP message generation supported, and maximum number of clients that can be supported at the minimum gPtP message rate.
+- Minimum gPTP or PTP message generation supported, and maximum number of clients that can be supported at the minimum gPTP or PTP message rate.

 To support notification, the additional events may be added to the list of monitoring capabilities specified for the NEF in TS 23.502 [3] (see clause 4.15.3.1).